cfpb/hmda-explorer/README.md

 1. `grunt`
 1. Open `localhost:8000` in a browser.

 Only edit files in `src`.
-When anything is changed, Grunt will lint, test, compile and build everything.
-Or you can start your own server and manually run `grunt build`. [grunt-cfpb-internal](https://fake.ghe.domain/contolini/grunt-cfpb-internal) generates this README.
+When anything is changed, Grunt will lint, test, compile and build everything. [grunt-cfpb-internal](https://fake.ghe.domain/contolini/grunt-cfpb-internal) generates this README.
 Bump versions in CHANGELOG when appropriate.

 In lieu of a formal styleguide, take care to maintain the existing coding style.